LJP725/certnet-control-sim-main/README.md

 This repository supports reproduction of the released evaluation artifacts:

-- loading trained/released controllers;
+- loading released controller and baseline artifacts;
-- evaluating CertNet and baselines;
+- evaluating CertNet and baselines under the reported protocols;
 - reproducing timing, feasibility, and closed-loop metrics;
-- regenerating the provided paper figures.
+- regenerating the provided figures.

-This repository does not claim to provide a complete from-scratch rebuild of every controller, library, and training run from raw random seeds.
-The included release packs are the intended reproduction interface.
+The release packs are the intended evaluation interface for the reported experiments.

 ---